 The first consideration when looking at flea and tick preventatives is the method of delivery.
 There are 3 main methods of providing protection to your pet- house and yard sprays are a totally different topic that we won’t address here.

 The first method is the old tried and true topical medication.
 The main players in this group are Frontline and Advantix, however there are now many generics to fipronil, the active ingredient in Frontline.
 These products use a chemical and a vehicle to deliver the pesticide under the skin where it may become deposited in the fat.
-As the dog or cat moves around the product is moved, several products use a surfactant to move the chemical along the skin.
+As the dog or cat moves around the product is moved, several products use a surfactant to move the chemical along the surface of skin.
 Topical products have the benefit of being readily available, think grocery store, feed store, Amazon etc., but they have several negative features.
 The first is because of the way they work, they are usually supplied in an oil base, this oil will leave a greasy spot on your pet for several days to a week, there is one product called Revolution that will kill fleas but not ticks that is in an alcohol vehicle, this will evaporate quickly but is a prescription product.

 Additionally, when handling these products, you should wear gloves to limit your exposure to the product and you should not handle your pet for 24-48 hours after application.
 Now one of the biggest problems with these products is that people don’t limit their exposure to the chemicals and then become exposed to them.
 A study from 2015 showed a significant amount of fipronil in the blood of people exposed to the product.
-A study from 2002 that looked at people exposed to dogs that had fipronil applied They looked at people who pet their dogs for 5 minutes at weekly intervals for 5 weeks post application.
+A study from 2002 that looked at people exposed to dogs that had fipronil applied.
+They looked at people who pet their dogs for 5 minutes at weekly intervals for 5 weeks post application.
 This study showed the highest concentration at 24 hours and found undetectable levels at 5 weeks.
 Their conclusion was that repeated exposure can pose human health risks.

 An additional issue with topical products is environmental contamination.
 In a large study in the UK, 20 English Rivers were found to have high levels of fipronil and imidacloprid (Advantix).
 These chemicals can kill tiny aquatic insects which are a crucial food source for fish and birds.
 Additional studies in San Francisco Bay water treatments plants, levels of both fipronil and imidacloprid routinely exceed toxicity values for aquatic invertebrates.